RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/system-design-development/hardware-design-tips.md

 A board that works in simulation or on paper but has zero test points or indicators is a nightmare to debug in real life.
 Here are some general PCB design tips:

-- **Biforcate the placement of power and signal processing electronics on the board** — This ensures that none of the high EMI/EMC devices like inductors and switching regulators can cause noise on the low-power signal/GPIO traces.
+- **Separate power and signal-processing electronics on the board** — This helps prevent high-EMI/EMC devices, such as inductors and switching regulators, from introducing noise into low-power signal and GPIO traces.
-- **Copper thickness** - DO NOT forget to mention the thicknes off copper traces (in oz usually) while placing your PCB order, as this can mean that your circuit can't even take 25% of its designed current load as the traces would be much thinner.
+- **Copper thickness** — Specify copper trace thickness (usually in oz) when placing a PCB order.
+If the traces are too thin, the circuit may not carry its designed current load.
 - **Test points** on every power rail and important signal.
 Just a pad.
 Saves hours.
 - **Status LEDs** on your power rails (3.3V, 5V, 12V etc.) with a current limiting resistor.
 You want to immediately know if a rail isn't coming up.
 - **Current sense resistors** on high-current paths — small value (0.01–0.1Ω), measure voltage across it with your ADC or multimeter.